aldettinger/camel-quarkus-workshop/README.md

 Indeed, more than 2 GiB of downloads could be expected for tools, sources, maven dependencies and docker images.
 Downloading that much with a single shared connection from the workshop room could end up to be a poor experience.

+---
+**☕ BREAK**

+Everyone could execute the workshop at its own pace, so we might not observe common pauses.
+You are welcome to take breaks on your own when needed.

 ## Prerequisites for the workshop
 (Estimate time : 20 minutes)